keu/docs/astro/upgrade-runtime.md

 3. In the Airflow UI, scroll to the bottom of any page.
 You should see your new Runtime version in the footer:

     ![Runtime Version banner](/img/docs/image-tag-airflow-ui.png)

+## Upgrade Considerations

+The following topic contains information about upgrading to specific versions of Runtime, including breaking changes and other upgrade considerations.

+### Runtime 5.0.0 (Airflow 2.3.0)

+When a Deployment has a large amount of data stored in its metadata database, upgrading it to Runtime 5.0.0 can take significantly longer than average.
+If you need to minimize the upgrade time for a given Deployment, reach out to [Astronomer Support](https://support.astornomer.io) and request for Astronomer to remove unnecessary records from your metadata DB.